-With our published tuition price rolled back to approximately what it was a decade ago, Concordia will become one of the most affordable private colleges or universities in Minnesota and in the Concordia University System.
-The average net cost for our students will be comparable to the cost of the region's public universities.
-In resetting tuition, nothing has been cut or eliminated from the Concordia educational experience in or out of the classroom.
-So retaining the high quality of the education we provide while reducing our tuition price will enhance our value equation.
+With our tuition price rolled back to what it was a decade ago, Concordia is one of the most affordable private universities in Minnesota and the Concordia University System.
+The average net cost for our students is comparable to many of the region's public universities.
+In resetting tuition, nothing was cut or eliminated from the Concordia educational experience in or out of the classroom.
+So retaining the high quality of education while reducing tuition costs has made a Concordia degree even more valuable.

 Enrollment at Concordia climbed to an all-time high following news of our tuition reset, indicating that the market of higher ed is, in fact, looking for transparency in pricing and moves toward affordability.
 Concordia's spring 2014 enrollment reached 3,652, up from 3,015 the previous year.
 Retention rates have also climbed.